rafaelmagic/home-assistant-autohotkey/README.md

 ## 🔹 1. open Home_Assistant_AutoHotKey.ahk via Notepad

-On line 12
+Using the hotkey on line 12
 ```
 ^!q:: HA.Toggle("light.aqara_light_switch")
 ```
-Now to add a light switch or bulb
+In order to add your light switch or bulb entity.
+Change the code like below with your entity
 ```
-Change ^!q:: HA.Toggle("switch.MYEntity")
+^!q:: HA.Toggle("switch.MYEntity")
 ```
 Save and double click file to reload